Title-1

 When I came to the US in 1979, this desire seemed to gain intensity as almost every Muslim American celebrated religious holidays on different dates.
 My desire became intense but I was a young mother of two and my life was dedicated to my family.
 I also felt I could not make a significant difference when there were so many great leaders and they were in a position to do so.
 Today, I feel differently.

-Post-9/11, we all have a responsibility to do whatever we can to improve the image of Muslims and to change our fellow Americans’ opinion about Islam and Muslims from a negative to a positive one.
+Post-9/11, we all have a responsibility to do whatever we can to improve the image of Muslims and Islam from being negative to a positive one.
 So here is my dream:

 We should have a Muslim American Day.

 I have thought about it for quite some time.
 In my opinion, Thanksgiving weekend is most fitting for this day because we can really offer thanks to Allah for our country, our families and friends.
-We can thank Him for health, wealth and the ability to work and make a difference for humanity.
-Although we all have conferences that weekend, we can delay them until Saturday of that weekend.
-Together, we can arrange a social gathering, perhaps a brunch, on Friday, preceding prayers.
-Following Friday prayer, we could all work in our communities for three to four hours, socializing and educating fellow Americans about Islam and Muslims, thereby establishing enduring friendships.
+We can also thank Him for health, wealth and the ability to work and make a difference for humanity.
+Although we all have conferences that weekend, we can delay them until Saturday morning.
+Together, we can arrange a social gathering, perhaps a brunch for our fellow Americans on Friday, preceding prayers.
+We could take them to Mosques for Friday prayer.
+Following Friday prayer, we could all volunteer in our communities for three to four hours, socializing and educating fellow Americans about Islam and Muslims, thereby establishing enduring friendships and sending a clear message to everyone that we are vested in our homeland...

 I’ve generated a few ideas as to how we could be active and productive members of our community: